-3. Remove the CF card from the CF connector as shown below.

-- 4. Insert the CF card into the PC's PCMCIA slot, using the CFto-PCMCIA adapter.
+- 1. Turn off the RS PC. - Important Make sure that the RS PC is turned off when inserting or removing the CF card. - 2.
+Remove the CF card from the RS PC's CF connector, as described in the preceding section. - 3.
+Insert the CF card into the PC's PCMCIA slot, using the CFto-PCMCIA adapter or into a CF card reader.
 The PCMCIA drivers should recognize and configure the card as an ATA card, assigning an additional drive letter for the card (for example, D). - Note In this example, drive D represents the PCMCIA card.
-However, your system may assign a different drive letter to the PCMCIA card. - 5.
-Enter MS-DOS mode. - 6.
-At the DOS prompt, type the following command sequence:

-FORMAT D:

-- 7. Press Enter to execute this command. - 8.
-Insert the ROM-DOS 6.22 and Utilities disk into the RS PC's floppy drive. - ImportantIf you are performing the install procedure in a DOS window under Windows 95 or 98, you must execute the command LOCK D: before entering the INSTALL command shown below.
-After the ROM-DOS installation is complete, execute the UNLOCK D: command. - 9.
+However, your system may assign a different drive letter to the PCMCIA card. - 4.
+Enter MS-DOS mode. - 5.
+At the DOS prompt, type the following command sequence: FORMAT D: - 6.
+Press Enter to execute this command. - 7.
+Insert the MS-DOS 6.22 and Utilities Disk into the PC's floppy drive. - Important If you are performing the install procedure in a DOS window under Windows 95 or 98, you must execute the command LOCK D: before entering the INSTALL command shown below.
+After the ROM-DOS installation is complete, execute the UNLOCK D: command. - 8.
 At the DOS prompt, type the following command sequence: